yunwilliamyu/secure-distributed-union-cardinality/README.md

+*Important*: this is proof-of-concept academic code, and has not undergone a security audit.
+This is especially true of the current incarnation of the MPC code, which should NOT be used for any sensitive data.

 This code is associated with the following manuscript:
 > Yun William Yu and Griffin Weber. *Federated queries of clinical data
 > repositories: balancing accuracy and privacy.* Submitted and under review.